hieuhho/leetcode/README.md

 # LeetCode

 ## Description ##
-This is a repository of my daily leetcode practive problems.
+This is a repository of my daily leetcode practice problems.

 ## Getting Started